 In 1992, McSherry sought a new trial based on newly discovered biological evidence.
 He was denied on grounds that the type of testing and the fragments of evidence available were insufficient, despite the fact that available tests excluded him.
 The State also provided experts to counter the evidence tested by the defense.
 The court felt the conflicting opinions meant that the evidence would have little weight.

 The evidence in McSherry’s case was eventually subjected to DNA testing in 2001.
-He has since sought and won compensation from the State for thirteen years of wrongful incarceration.
+He later was awarded $481,000 in compensation from the State for thirteen years of wrongful incarceration.